 Final thoughts on Hexclad

-Unsurprisingly, I don’t recommend Hexclad.
+Unsurprisingly, I don’t recommend the OG PTFE Hexclad.

 I bought a Hexclad 10 inch frying pan in 2022.
 January it started peeling out the color, even though it says that lifetime warranty.
 I think is is not lifetime warranty.